 Finding: Complies as Proposed.
-Staff provided public notice within 300 feet of the site via mail, the site was posted with multiple land use notice signs, posted on the Oregon City website and in a general circulation newspaper.
+Staff provided public notice within 300' of the site via mail, the site was posted with multiple Land Use Notices, posted on the Oregon City website and in a general circulation newspaper.
 Staff provided email transmittal or the application and notice to affected agencies, the Natural Resource Committee and to all Neighborhood Associations requesting comment.